ONLYOFFICE/moodle-assignsubmission_onlyoffice/README.md

 * For viewing and editing: PDF, DOCX, PPTX, XLSX.

-## Installing Moodle assignsubmission_onlyoffice Integration plugin
+## Installing ONLYOFFICE Assign Submission plugin for Moodle

 This plugin is an **Assign submission plugin**.
 Follow the usual Moodle plugin installation steps to install this plugin into your **mod/assign/submission/onlyoffice** directory.
 Please see [Moodle Documentation](https://docs.moodle.org/401/en/Installing_plugins) for more information.

 **Please note**: this plugin requires the main [ONLYOFFICE plugin](https://github.com/ONLYOFFICE/moodle-mod_onlyofficeeditor) to be installed.

-## Configuring Moodle assignsubmission_onlyoffice Integration plugin
+## Configuring ONLYOFFICE Assign Submission plugin for Moodle

 This plugin doesn’t require additional settings – all the settings are configured from the [main plugin](https://github.com/ONLYOFFICE/moodle-mod_onlyofficeeditor).

-## Using Moodle assignsubmission_onlyoffice Integration plugin
+## Using ONLYOFFICE Assign Submission plugin for Moodle

 Once the plugin is installed, you can select "ONLYOFFICE document" as the submission type.